BIO6032/2019_replication_HastingsPowell_1991/article/article.md

 Hastings and Powell's.
 As mentioned earlier, the slight differences are due to the fact that we could not use the exact same initial conditions as the original authors.
-Such difference is to be expected with a system exhibiting chaotic behavior and do not alter the conclusions.
+Such difference is to be expected with a system exhibiting chaotic behaviour and do not alter the conclusions.

 The difference between our @fig:fig4 and Hastings & Powell's bifurcation diagram is more